-All routes are over fell land, bog and tussock, and the full course rises to over 2,100’ in three places.
+All routes are over fell land, bog and tussock, and the full course rises to 710 metres, and is over 600 metres for long sections.
 Routes are flagged.

 On registering you will have an electronic ‘card’ in the shape of a ‘dibber’ fastened to your wrist.
 This will be programmed with your race number.
 To start, and to record your start time, you will dip your dibber into a recording box.
 On the way round the course there will be further timing boxes at key checkpoints for you to ‘dib’, and a final one at the finish.
 Your time will have been recorded by each box.
 Your dibber will then be removed, and the information in it downloaded into a computer.
 You will then be handed a printed ‘till roll’ record of your performance, to the nearest second.
 As runners come in, on-screen listings will show placings for all three courses.
 Certificates of performance will be printed out from the computer.